American Liberals Won’t Let the Death Penalty Die

 Two years later, the liberal Harris has staked out a position on the death penalty that is to the right of a judge appointed by George W. Bush.
 Perhaps if ebullient liberals had paid more attention to actions than pretty cool words, liberal politicians might now feel some pressure to act on the personal convictions they espouse when asking for campaign contributions.

-We ultimately need to kill the policy of mass incarceration, which has devastated poor communities in this country, disproportionately those of colour.
+We ultimately need to kill the policy of mass incarceration, which has devastated poor communities in this country, disproportionately those of color.
 Just don’t expect any liberals to lead the way.

 Follow Charles Davis on Twitter.